The effects of leaflet material properties on the simulated function of regurgitant mitral valves: Methods

+The contact area for the Kamensky contact~\cite{Kamensky2018} was calculated by integrating the contact surface over the elements with non-zero traction applied to its integration points based on a force-separation law defined in Kamensky \textit{et al}.~\cite{Kamensky2018}.
 We developed a new fully-automated method to accurately quantify the ROA by coupling a shrink-wrapping method \cite{kobbelt1999, Overveld2004, weidert2020} with raycasting.
-This novel technique can capture multiple regurgitant orifices, and we have released it open-source in the Orifice Area module of SlicerHeart extension in 3D Slicer \cite{Lasso2022}.
+This novel technique can capture multiple regurgitant orifices, and we have released it open-source in the Orifice Area module of SlicerHeart extension for 3D Slicer \cite{Lasso2022}.
 The procedures are shown in Fig. \ref{shrinkWrapMethod}.
+We included a tutorial video in the Supplement to demonstrate the pipeline for obtaining the biomechanical and functional metrics.
 In summary, we first imported the systolic frame of the valve FE model to 3D Slicer and inflated the surface mesh by the leaflet thickness.
-This step helps improve the approximation accuracy of the orifice opening.
+This step helps improve the accuracy of the quantification of the orifice opening.
 Second, we placed landmark points near the orifice opening to create a closed contour (Fig. \ref{shrinkWrapMethod}A).
 Third, we warped a flat disk template to the closed contour to generate a continuous surface \cite{Vigil2021} represented the red and blue patches combined in Fig. \ref{shrinkWrapMethod}B-D. The red patches indicated areas where the continuous surface is in contact with the leaflet surface, whereas the blue patches represented the potential orifice surface.
 Fourth, we iteratively smoothed (via Laplacian method), remeshed (via Approximated Centroidal Voronoi Diagrams algorithm \cite{Sebastien2004}), and displaced (in the direction of gradient vectors determined from the leaflet surface) the continuous surface towards the orifice opening, until the change in orifice surface area between iterations fell within a user-defined tolerance.
 The shrink-wrapping method may overestimate the potential orifice area in cases where the regurgitant opening is situated in a narrow and deep crease between the anterior and posterior leaflets.
 As such, we generated 400 rays in the surface normal direction of a 50-degree cone over the potential orifice surfaces to filter out invalid patches (Fig. \ref{shrinkWrapMethod}F).
 In other words, any patches with rays intersecting the leaflet surface were considered invalid orifice areas.
-Finally, we summed up all valid patches as the final, confirmed effective ROAs (Fig. \ref{shrinkWrapMethod}F).
+Finally, we summed up all valid patches as the final, confirmed ROAs (Fig. \ref{shrinkWrapMethod}F).
 From our experience, we found 400 rays from each patch are sufficient for identifying small openings within reasonable computational time.
 Users may use fewer rays if desired.